-There are a variety of evidence-based (that is, clinically/scientifically proven) approaches to treating addiction.
+There are a variety of evidence-based (that is, clinically/scientifically proven) approaches to addiction treatment.
 Treatment may include behavioral therapy, medications, or a combination of both.
-The specific type of treatment or combination of treatments will vary depending on the individual’s needs and the types of drugs he has been using.2
+The specific type of treatment or combination of treatments will vary depending on the individual’s needs and the types of substances he or she has been using.2

 - Behavioral therapy (e.g., cognitive-behavioral therapy and case or care management) – services provided by a trained clinician, such as a counselor, therapist, psychologist or psychiatrist.